jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 _Not too unlike us looking up instruction videos on YouTube, MasteClass, or Skillshare.
 And we've only just started the Internet Age.
 Credit: The Matrix._

-Neo soon gets noticed by the enforcers of the matrix.
-The so-called "Agents" who seek out rule-breakers and punish them with their powers of inhuman strength, speed, and the loyalty of the people still stuck in the matrix.
+Neo soon gets noticed by the enforcers of the Matrix.
+The so-called "Agents" who seek out rule-breakers and punish them with their mastery of the Matrix's rulebook.
+They're powers of inhuman strength, speed, and the loyalty of the people still plugged in the ruling philosophy of the Matrix.

 Neo counters by mastering more levers of power such as guns, explosions, and helicopters.

 Neo wins.
-Because while mastering the rulebook of the matrix makes the Agents powerful, the enforces are also limited by them as well.
+Because while mastering the rulebook makes the Agents powerful, the enforcers are also limited by the rules as well.

 Since Neo is creating a new way of life, he is free to expand his mind to endless horizons.
 In fact, Neo's mind becomes so open, he can fully "decode the Matrix" and kill the agents.

-As Frederick Douglass would undoubtedly agree, freedom of thought is the most significant power of all.
+Neo discovers, as Frederick Douglass would undoubtedly agree, freedom of thought is the most significant lever of power.

-After Neo defeats the antagonist, he calls the machine's bosses and says:
+After Neo defeats the antagonist agents, he calls the machine's bosses and says:

   >I know you're out there.
 I can feel you now.
 I know you're afraid.
 You're afraid of us.
 You're afraid of change.
 I don't know the future.
 I didn't come here to tell you how this is going to end.
 I came here to tell you how this is going to begin.
 I'm going to hang up this phone.
 And then I'm going to show these people what you don't want them to see.
 I'm going to show them a world without you.
 A world without rules and controls, without borders or boundaries.
 A world where anything is possible.
 Where we go from there, is a choice I leave to you.

 Rousseau would have been proud.

-Because decoding dark majic and breaking the rules is always going to be very hard.
-But, once we click a new philosophy we automatically do both.
+Because Neo saw through dark majic, and degeated the corrupted rulebook.
+You can be like Neo to, Stargazer.
+All you must do is use modern technology to solve your own problems.

 So, let's build on this realization and see how our ancestors evolved and clicked Rousseau's new philosophy to defeat Darth King.